Pamela Koehne-Drube

 Widows and orphans create an awkward and unbalanced look that disrupts the reader’s flow.
 To avoid them, you can use various techniques like slightly adjusting the line spacing, kerning, or font size, or manually adjusting the text.
 If you don’t want to go into the nitty gritty of typesetting, however, a very minor rewrite on the page to reduce the word count is usually enough to do the trick.

-In summary, book formatting is a crucial aspect of publishing that can greatly influence the appearance and readability of a book.
-Proper formatting techniques such as setting margins, bleeds, layout design, typography, and properly placed images play a vital role in creating a polished and professional final product.
+Book formatting is a crucial aspect of publishing that can greatly influence the appearance and readability of a book.
+Proper formatting techniques like setting margins, bleeds, layout design, typography, and properly placed images play a vital role in creating a polished and professional final product.
 A well-formatted book can not only enhance the reader’s experience but also increase a writer’s professional credibility and the book’s appeal to potential readers.